PrestonJayHil/tropical-sky/README.md

 * Hopefully improve the look for javascript, html, C and C++, specifically!
 * Improve existing support for this theme.
+* Create a light theme that wont hurt the eyes (atleast ill try).

 ### Author
 * [@prestonjayhil](https://github.com/PrestonJayHil)